GRANTS!

 Dr. Homer J Dupuy (1913-2005) was a renowned medical doctor and civic leader who advocated for Francophone culture in Louisiana.

-General de Gaulle’s visit to New Orleans in 1960 and helped spearhead the installing of the Joan of Arc Statue.
+Dr. Dupuy served as Chair of the visitation committee for General de Gaulle’s visit to New Orleans in 1960 and helped spearhead the installation of the Joan of Arc Statue.
 He also helped launch the Council for the Development of French in Louisiana (CODOFIL) in 1968 and oversaw the city of New Orleans’s 250th anniversary celebrations the same year.
 In 1954, Dr. Dupuy, who was trained in internal medicine, treated a young Frenchman, who turned out to be President Jacques Chirac of France, with whom Dr. Dupuy maintained a lifelong friendship.

-chevalier and officier of the Legion of Honor, and he also served as the King of Carnival (Rex) in 1963.
+For his efforts, Dr. Dupuy was recognized by the French government with the chevalier and officier of the Legion of Honor, and he also served as the King of Carnival (Rex) in 1963.